 The following screenshots were anonymized to protect the privacy of Fortra’s clients.

-Fortra has identified a phishing kit that offers multiple variations of this landing page.
-These landing pages have been observed impersonating popular brands such as financial institutions, large retail chains, and mail service providers.
+Fortra identified a phishing kit that offers multiple variations of this landing page.
+These landing pages frequently impersonate well-known brands, including major banks, national retailers, and mail carriers.

 The initial landing page asks the user to enter their banking login information, luring them into compromising their credentials by providing them to the attacker.
-Upon clicking on the “Log In” button, the user is taken through a couple of pages that prompt them to provide sensitive Personally Identifiable Information (PII) such as their Social Security Number (SSN) and credit card number.
-The victim is lured into compromising their sensitive information which can expose them to the risk of identity theft, credit card fraud, and other malicious behaviors.
-In fact, compromised PII can even allow the attacker to craft highly advanced spear phishing campaigns that target the victim through the exploitation of their exposed PIIs and other sensitive data.
+Upon clicking on the “Log In” button, the user is taken through a couple of pages that prompt them to provide sensitive personally identifiable information (PII) such as their social security number (SSN) and credit card number.
+Victims are tricked into revealing sensitive information, putting them at risk of identity theft, credit card fraud, and other malicious activity.
+Exposed personal data can also be weaponized to create highly targeted spear phishing attacks.

-The attack chain ends with the adversary luring the victim into giving up their Multi-Factor Authentication (MFA) code.
-This lure is further strengthened by the security preference question at the bottom of the webpage, which not only helps to increase the legitimacy of the website but also tricks the user into a false sense of security.
-The attacker can then leverage the compromised MFA code, alongside the banking credentials shared previously by the user, to gain unauthorized access to the victim’s bank account and perform various malicious operations.
+The attack chain ends with the adversary luring the victim into giving up their multi-factor authentication (MFA) code.
+The inclusion of a security preference question at the bottom of the page reinforces the site’s legitimacy and gives users a false sense of security.
+Attackers then exploit the submitted MFA code and banking credentials to gain unauthorized access and carry out malicious transactions.

 Suspicious URL Analysis